ItokawaK/MoNaS/README.md

 ### Genome references
 MoNaS requires a reference genomic sequence in FASTA, and annotation for CDSs in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) and [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) files for *VGSC* gene of your species.
 Accurate genome and annotation information, of course, is the most vital part of this pipeline.
-Indefault, MoNas includes references of three species of mosquitos, *Aedes aegypti* (-s Aaeg), *Aedes albopictus* (-s Aalb) and *Culex quinquefasciatus* (-s Cpip).
+By default, MoNas includes references of three species of mosquitos, *Aedes aegypti* (-s Aaeg), *Aedes albopictus* (-s Aalb) and *Culex quinquefasciatus* (-s Cpip).
 Those references only include subregions of genome which contain *VGSC* of each species.

 Each file should have name with prefix **ref** (eg. ref.ga) and be organized under a directory as: